Most people usually associate sports and exercise with a healthy lifestyle, and cannabis is not generally considered to be compatible with fitness.

 Researchers from the University of Heidelberg found that the endocannabinoid system plays a major role in producing this effect.
-After running, our bodies produce chemicals called endocannabinoids, that are similar to cannabinoids found in marijuana.
+After running, our bodies produce chemicals called endocannabinoids — substances similar to cannabinoids found in marijuana.
 (8)

-These endocannabinoids bind to the same receptors as chemicals found in marijuana and have similar effects, which helps explain why there are so many people obsessed with running and why so many runners love to smoke weed after a long run.
+These endocannabinoids bind to the same receptors as chemicals found in marijuana, which helps explain why there are so many people obsessed with running and why so many runners love to smoke weed after a long run.